-Pro-tip: at Blueboard, we use Growbot to send peer-to-peer recognition and props over Slack.
+At Blueboard, we use Growbot to send peer-to-peer recognition and props over Slack.
 We encourage recognition givers to tie their recognition event back to one of our core values.
-Here’s an example of “props” shared between our awesome Concierge teammates as they achieved some pretty big personal milestones for rewards scheduled during their company tenure, featuring our company value of “Create an Exceptional Experience”.
+Here’s an example of “props” shared between our awesome Concierge teammates as they achieved some pretty big personal milestones for employee rewards scheduled during their company tenure, featuring our company value of “Create an Exceptional Experience”.
 You can get to know all of our core company values here.

-Bonus: Hear Didier share more about values at Culture Amp plus three things that all Culture First companies should do here on the Culture Amp blog.
+Hear Didier share more about values at Culture Amp plus three things that all Culture First companies should do here on the Culture Amp blog.

 Regardless of your size or stage, it’s important to build company culture to engage with talent outside of your company walls.
 Here's why:

 Culture give you an edge in a competitive talent market: